rafet2005/test-repo2/chipseq_test.md

 For the first method, we will use deeptools to combine duplicates:

-In the chipseq\_poroject directory create a new directory  and name it combin\_replicate using mkdir as follow:
+In the chipseq\_poroject directory, create a new directory  and name it combin\_replicate using mkdir as follows:

 ```